Are you looking for the best propane heater to warm up your garage this Winter?

 To find the amount of BTU’s you need, use the following:

-1. Find the cubic feet of your space (length x breadth x height).
+1. Take the cubic feet of your space (length x breadth x height).

 (say 25x25x12 = 7,500 cubic feet)

-2. Estimate the coldest outside temperature, and find your ideal room temperature
+2. Estimate the coldest outside temperature, and think of your ideal room temperature

 (say 30°F and 70°F)